 - Twitter tells: Monitor who your customers follow and what they share.

-- What social media channels they use the most
+- What social media channels do they use the most

 - What online groups engage them